Plague of Cyprian: Legacy

-Both the threat of imminent death from the plague and the unwavering conviction among many of the Christian clergy in the face of it won many converts to that religion.
+As the plague originated during the times of the early Church, both the threat of imminent death from the plague and the conviction among many of the Christian clergy in the face of it won many converts to that religion.
+The Church also promised an afterlife, a comfort to many sick and dying.
+Cyprian wrote of the passion of the faithful who had fallen ill in his treatise: